 I searched in vain for third party stick-on button solutions online, until I remembered Sugru the wonder glue that turns into a 3D solid.
 I ordered a pack online just to have it here for when I get my own X-Pro2.
 I had hoped that time and familiarity would get me through the ongoing problem with failing to find AF-L and accidentally activating Q, but that proved not to be the case.

-Video – great, but much room for improvement
+Video – it is good, but much room for improvement

 I am going to have to wait for the X-Pro3, or perhaps X-Pro2S, for possible improvements in the area of hardware annoyances and basic flaws but there are usability and feature improvements that Fujifilm can add via firmware.
 Prime amongst them being video.